elirangor/ByeWall/README.md

-# Archive Blocked Articles - Chrome Extension
+# ByeWall - Chrome Extension

-📦 A browser extension to instantly access archived versions of the current page using:
+📦 A browser extension that helps you bypass paywalls and access blocked content by instantly retrieving the latest archived versions of web pages from:
 - [Archive.today](https://archive.today)
 - [Wayback Machine](https://web.archive.org)